barad1tos/GenreUpdater/launchctl/SERVICE_README.md

 Each machine has:

-- Shared code via iCloud (both v2.0/ and v2.0-daemon/)
+- Shared dev code via iCloud (v2.0/)
+- Independent daemon clone (app/) - NOT synced
-- Local state (lock, timestamp, logs) - NOT synced
+- Local state (lock, track count, logs) - NOT synced

 This means:

-- Each machine has independent cooldown
+- Each machine has independent track count state
 - Each machine can run daemon independently
 - No conflict between machines